jyefi/fichajegdh/README.md

 ## Config Setup
 After Docker install you have to use a credentials file.
-This project includes "cypress.config.js.example" with the structure, you can copy the file into cypress.config.js, using your own credentials to check in and checkout.
+This project includes "cypress.config.js.example" with the structure, you can copy into "cypress.config.js", using your own credentials to check in and checkout.
 Those credentials will be used in check in and check out process.
 The credentials are stored in text clear (case sensitive).

+YOU MUST USE A cypress.config.js FILE IN THE PROJECT ROOT with your own credentials, otherwise the program will not work.

 ## Docker build
 After clone the repository, to implement node setup, you have to complile docker image using this command: